GuilhermeCunha79/lapr2/docs/SprintB/US10/US10_NewParameterAndCategorizeIt.md

 > **Question:** What rules do the parameter's data need to follow in order to be accepted?
 >
-> **Answer:** The Code are five alphanumeric characters.
+> **Answer:** The Code is five alphanumeric characters.
 The Short Name is a String with no more than 8 characters.
 >The Description is a String with no more than 20 characters.

 > **Question:** Can a parameter be classified in more than one parameter category?